biprateep/rgb-image/README.md

 # rgb-image
 Experiments in making informative (and pretty) RGB images of galaxies.

-Use case: Plot SDSS galaxy pictures and eventually any kind of galaxy pictures.
+Use case: Plot SDSS galaxy pictures and eventually any kind of galaxy pictures obtained using CCDs

 Aim:
 - Make 3 band to RGB images from SDSS